-Japanese Multicoloured Pebbles: Flat River Stones for Zen-Inspired Gardens
+Japanese Garden Pebbles & Cobbles: Flat River Stones for Zen Gardens

-Flat, water-worn river stones in muted beige, brown, grey and white — the natural palette for Japanese-inspired gardens, paths and borders in the UK.
+Flat river pebbles and cobbles in beige, brown, grey and white — the natural palette for zen, gravel and rock gardens in the UK.

 Japanese garden design is built on restraint, natural materials and the suggestion of landscape in miniature.
 The stones you choose set the tone for the entire space — and getting the wrong colour or shape breaks the illusion before a single plant goes in.